fitri-hy/hytech-framework-php/README.md

 - Start apache
 - Run in the browser `http://localhost/hytech-framework-php/`

-How to use Static Site (without use conecction database):
+How to use Static Site (without use connection database):
 `'use_database' => true`
 Change `true` to `false`